This content is excerpted from EyeNet’s MIPS 2022: A Primer and Reference; also see the Academy’s MIPS hub page.

 Individuals (TIN/NPI).
 CMS uses both your TIN and your NPI to distinguish you as a unique MIPS eligible clinician.
-If you have more than one TIN/NPI combination—because, for example, you move at multiple practices during the performance year—you will be assessed separately for each one.
+If you have more than one TIN/NPI combination—because, for example, you work at multiple practices or move to a new practice during the performance year—you will be assessed separately for each one.

 Groups (TIN).
 If you and your colleagues decide to report as a group, the group’s TIN alone will—for reporting purposes—be your identifier for all four performance categories.
 Although groups report at the TIN level, payment adjustments will be applied at the individual TIN/NPI level.
 Typically, no registration is required to participate in MIPS as a group.
-The exception is if you are using the CMS Web Interface, which is unlikely to be an option for ophthalmology practices.
+The exception is if you are using the CMS Web Interface, which wasn't designed for ophthalmology.

 Next: Participate as an Individual or as a Group?